 "I really wanted, and I really expected or imagined, that Matilda would have siblings that were close to her age.
 I wanted that for her.
 But I couldn't make that happen," she said.

 "And now that she's 6 that isn't even a possibility anymore.
 So something that was making me feel impatient, that's been removed.
 For whatever reason, that's not our luck, or our path."

 The My Week With Marilyn star has since moved on and found her happy ending with theatre director Thomas Kail.

 In 2020 the couple tied the knot and welcomed a baby boy, giving only child Matilda a long-awaited little brother.

 "[Michelle] is very excited to have another baby and give Matilda a sibling," a source told E!
 News following the pregnancy announcement.

-The family-of-four now live a relatively quiet life in the Brooklyn neighbourhood of Red Hook.
+The family-of-five now live a relatively quiet life in the Brooklyn neighbourhood of Red Hook.